Emperor (Norwegian band): Legacy

 Emperor is regarded as highly influential by music critics and by emerging black metal bands.
-In 2016, Dayal Patterson of Metal Hammer wrote: "Emperor exploded onto the scene in the early 1990s and – though too young to legally enter a pub – quickly proved themselves to be one of Norway’s most significant black metal bands.
-Twenty years later and their songs sound just as vital and powerful as ever, not to mention unique – despite their enduring popularity, it’s interesting to note that far less bands have attempted to ape their style than other pioneers such as, say, Burzum and Darkthrone."
+In 2016, Dayal Patterson of Metal Hammer wrote: "Emperor exploded onto the scene in the early 1990s and – though too young to legally enter a pub – quickly proved themselves to be one of Norway's most significant black metal bands.
+Twenty years later and their songs sound just as vital and powerful as ever, not to mention unique – despite their enduring popularity, it's interesting to note that far less bands have attempted to ape their style than other pioneers such as, say, Burzum and Darkthrone."
 In 2025, Jillian Drachman of Loudwire included the guitar duo of Ihsahn and Samoth in her list of "11 Best Black Metal Guitarists of All Time."

+The band is also considered a pioneer of Viking metal, particularly via Ellefsen.
+AllMusic's Huey Long states that Ellefsen's short tenure in the band was "an indispensable force in the genesis of Norway's epic Viking metal sound", as it was his musical interests that catalyzed the band to mix chaotic black metal with synthesizer melodies based on Norwegian folk music.

 Controversy

 In 1995, Ihsahn promoted arson in an interview: "Skjold Church was a large wooden church about 100 years old.
 The church contained an altar board and preaching chair from the 16th century.
 All this was said to be of historical, Christian value.
 So it was to be reduced to a pile of ashes.
 The material damages are set to be of 13 million Norwegian Kroner.
 The church was still being used by a large flock of blind followers.
 It became a victim for true Norwegian spirit on the 13th of September Anno 1992 during a stormy night.
 Witnessed by the moon, this symbolic act of anti-Christian war enlightened the night with pagan flames.
 Heathen barbarism is on the rise.
 We will bring back the forgotten past of strength, pride, and victory."

-In 2014, Emperor attracted further controversy when the original drummer, Faust, joined them for live performances.
-Faust is a convicted murderer and caused some upset by being part of the shows.
+In 2014, Emperor attracted further controversy when Faust joined them for live performances.
+His prior convictions for murder and arson caused upset among some audiences.